 The uPrint ensures that patients receive their drugs from providers using fingerprint identification.
 The solution consists of a fingerprint reader attached to a processing device, like a netbook or a cell phone, running custom software.
 Prints are recorded by pressing the finger on a reader.
 The system then searches a database of previously registered patients and personnel prints to identify and authenticate the user.
 Each provider is equipped with a unit and both patients and providers register their prints to establish the meeting.
 While readers tend to be expensive, they are affordable in, for example, urban settings where a single provider may serve a hundred patients a year.
 Operation ASHA is currently using uPrint with documented success.

 The uPhone is an ordinary cell phone equipped with software that allows program implementers to collect detailed health information.
-It has a custom menu in the local language (as well as English) that allows community workers with basic training to check off indicators related to TB.
-The uPhone may be used for both detecting new cases and periodically checking up on patients undergoing treatment.
-Programs can intervene, for instance, if side effects interfere with therapy, or if the patient continues to be symptomatic despite treatment.
+It allows community workers with basic training to check off indicators related to TB.

-uMessage, simplest way to use uNotify, records doses using a basic cell phone with no custom software.
+The uMessage, is the simplest way to use uNotify.
+It records doses using a basic cell phone with no custom software.
 All treatment providers are given a cell phone that can send and receive text messages (SMS).
 Providers text the patient ID to the uNotify system when dispensing the dose.
 At the end of each day, the system generates a list of all patients who did not receive their dose and sends it to program personnel for follow up.
-Two mechanisms are used to provide a measure of authentication.
-First, the uNotify system responds to a provider text with a random 4-digit acknowledgment code.
-The provider copies the code on a coupon and hands it to the patient.
-Periodic checks discourage false reporting.
-Second, the system occasionally alerts managers when dose notifications are received.
-Managers can then call providers and ask to speak with the patient.
 While uMessage provides limited authentication, it is cost-effective in communities where providers serve only a few patients every year, (e.g., sparsely populated rural areas).